szilveszterabram/cryptocurrency_portfolio/README.md

 Users may set a **target price** for when they wish to be notified about a coin's price change.
 When a coin reaches the target price, an email gets sent to the user.
 Then, the price observation **becomes inactive**, which the user can later delete, if they wish to.

+## The Queue system

+### Using the queue for jobs that are costly

+Fetching all cryptocurrency information from the API, and then checking for each fetched entry to update it - is a costly piece of logic that needs to be run relatively often.
+In order to provide a better user experience, and to **not block the user interface** on each fetch, the application uses the **queue**.
+The coin data needs to be fetched from two separate endpoints:
+> * Main coin data from https://rest.coinapi.io/v1/assets
+> * Images corresponding to coins from https://rest.coinapi.io/v1/assets/icons/25

+Having to fetch from two different endpoints, the application uses **two Jobs**.
+The jobs can get triggered by **event listeners**.